rockstardotb/git-tutorial/README.md

 Note, on new branches, your very first push will have to include '--set-upstream origin <i>branch-name</i>'.

-## Branch workflow
+## Branch workflow and Merge Conflicts
 Suppose you have two developers.
 Both of them notice the error in our print statement, i.e., there is no space between 'hello' and 'world!'.

 The proper thing to do would be to make a new 'hot-fix' branch off of dev, fix the error, and then merge back into dev.
 One developer does the proper method while the other fixes it directly on dev.

-Lets assume you are the second developer.
+Let us assume you are the second developer.
 Create a new branch called 'hot-fix'.

     git checkout -b hot-fix